karol-brejna-i/kogito-mqtt-decision-process-kafka/README.md

   if he spent some desired time there, the service rules out that he is focused in a given area (so, we could probably send him a promo coupon, send notification to the staff to help him out, etc.)

-When a focused customer is identified, a proper Kafka message is sent.
+When a focused customer is identified, a proper message is sent.